ryantate13/js-cli/README.md

 # js-cli

 Command line script to transform stdout from shell scripts using a JS lambda or expression.
 Inspired by [fx](https://github.com/antonmedv/fx) but meant to be more general for parsing either raw text or JSON.
-[YAML support](https://www.npmjs.com/package/yaml) is provided in the scope of the lambda or expression by the global variable `YAML`.
+[CSV, TOML and YAML support](#working-with-csv-toml-or-yaml-data) is provided in the scope of the lambda or expression by the corresponding global variables `CSV`, `TOML` and `YAML`, each offering a similar parse/stringify interface as that of the native `JSON` (with some caveats, refer to example code below to see where parse or stringify might accept a second `options` argument for a given data type).

 ## Installation